apache/flink/docs/content/docs/dev/table/functions/udfs.md

 **`@DataTypeHint`**

-In many scenarios, it is required to support the automatic extraction _inline_ for paramaters and return types of a function
+In many scenarios, it is required to support the automatic extraction _inline_ for parameters and return types of a function

 The following example shows how to use data type hints.
 More information can be found in the documentation of the annotation class.